nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * For app modules:
 	def __init__(self, *args, **kwargs):
 		super(AppModule, self).__init__(*args, **kwargs)
-		# What NvDA should do when the app module loads.
+		# What NVDA should do when the app module loads.

 * For terminating, regardless of the add-on type: def terminate(self):